How to Add Headers and Footers in PDF Using IronPDF

 Frequently Asked Questions

-How do I customize headers and footers in a PDF using C#?
+How do I add text headers and footers to a PDF in C#?

-Can I include dynamic content like page numbers and dates in PDF headers and footers?
+Can I include page numbers in my PDF headers or footers?

-Is it possible to apply custom margins to HTML headers and footers in PDFs?
+Is it possible to add HTML-based headers and footers with CSS styling?

 Jordi Bardia